skgbafa/eternal-interview/README.md

 # Eternal Demo Server

 ## Overview
-This is a server setup to showcase my ability and considerations when working on a backend server!
+This is a server setup to showcase my ability and considerations when working on a backend server.
 It's implemented with typescript and graphql, with a mongo backend (MongoDB Atlas).
 Hosted on Heroku.
 It's pretty minimal, but should do the following:

 - [x] Registration
 - [x] Authentication